 We are a biotechnology company dedicated to developing treatments for kidney disease that have the potential to offer medical benefit.
-Our development programs are focused on the development of two novel therapies: Renazorb, for treatment of hyperphosphatemia in patients with chronic kidney disease, and UNI 494, for treatment of acute kidney injury (AKI).
+Our development programs are focused on the development of two novel therapies: Oxylanthanum Carbonate, for treatment of hyperphosphatemia in patients with chronic kidney disease, and UNI 494, for treatment of acute kidney injury (AKI).

 Chronic kidney disease (CKD) is the gradual loss of kidney function that can get worse over time leading to lasting damage.
-Our initial focus is developing drugs and getting them approved in the US, and then look to partner with the other global biopharmaceutical companies in the rest of the world.
-According to estimates by The Centers for Disease Control and Prevention (CDC) in 2019, 37 million (approximately 15%) adults in the United States have CKD and, of these, approximately 2 million patients with CKD stage 3-5, and around 400 thousand patients with end-stage renal disease (ESRD) have hyperphosphatemia.
-In the European Union (EU), around 20 million (approximately 8%) adults have CKD, more than 1 million CKD stage 3-5 patients, and approximately 180 thousand patients with ESRD have hyperphosphatemia.
-The number of patients with ESRD is increasing steadily and is projected to reach between 971,000 and 1,259,000 in 2030.
+Our initial focus is developing drugs and getting them approved in the U.S., and then to partner with the other global biopharmaceutical companies in the rest of the world.
+According to United States Renal Data System (USRDS) 2022 Annual Data Report, 30 million (14%) of adults in the United States are estimated to have CKD and, of these, approximately 13 million patients have advanced CKD (stage 3-5).
+Approximately 550,000 patients (ESRD) are on dialysis and of those, approximately 450,000 patients (~80%) take phosphate binders to control hyperphosphatemia (too much phosphorus in their blood).
+The number of patients with ESRD in the U.S. is increasing steadily and is projected to reach between 971,000 and 1,259,000 patients in 2030.

 AKI is a sudden episode of kidney failure or kidney damage (within the first 90 days of injury).
 After 90 days, the patient is considered to have progressed into CKD.
-AKI affects over 2 million US patients and costs the healthcare system over \$9 billion per year.
-AKI kills more than 300,000 patients per year in the US and is caused by multiple etiologies.
+AKI affects more than 2 million US patients and costs the healthcare system in excess of \$9 billion per year.
+More than 300,000 patients per year in the U.S. die due to AKI that has many causes.